michal-bures/konkr_data/ai-chatter/lichking.md

 > weaker
 - You underestimate the depths of my determination.
 - I am unyielding, undying.
 You cannot destroy what cannot be broken.
-- What is dead my never die.
+- What is dead may never die.
 - You'll never escape the shadow I cast upon your world.
 - You think you can vanquish the master of death?
 Think again.
 - I will not yield to the likes of you, even in the face of annihilation.